 Choosing the best George Jones songs is no easy feat for any country music fan.
-With 13 No. 1 hits and countless fan favorites, The Possum is one of the most beloved singers in history.
-The songs that spanned his fifty year career have stood the test of time and remain touchstones of the country genre.
+With 13 number one hits and countless fan favorites, The Possum is one of the most beloved singers in history.
+The songs that spanned his fifty-year career have stood the test of time and remain touchstones of the country genre.

-Over the years, the Texas-born singer collaborated with Willie Nelson (“I Gotta Get Drunk”), Merle Haggard (“C.C.
-Waterback”) and Patty Loveless (“You Don’t Seem to Miss Me”).
+Over the years, the Texas-born singer collaborated with Willie Nelson ("I Gotta Get Drunk"), Merle Haggard ("C.C.
+Waterback"), Patty Loveless ("You Don't Seem to Miss Me"), and Hank Williams Jr (honoring Hank Williams Sr with "I Don't Care (If Tomorrow Never Comes)").
 His voice adds magic to any song.

 10. "The One I Loved Back Then (The Corvette Song)"